 If you have multiple comments per date, use your first comment as a brief summary.

-when you select 'Choose Source Data' on the 'Scorecard' sheet, only the first Comment per date will appear in the Comments text box on that Scorecard worksheet.
+Why?
+Because when you select 'Choose Source Data' on the 'Scorecard' sheet, only the first Comment per date will appear in the Comments text box on that Scorecard worksheet.

 Try it for yourself.
 On your Scorecard sheet, select 'Choose Source Data', then notice that the Comments text box shows the first Comment for your chosen historical date.